markusritschel/cookiecutter-pysci-project/README.md

 ```
 The script will ask you some questions based on the entries in the `cookiecutter.json` and will then create a new project based on this template with the information you just provided by answering the questions.

+Then, for development, I **strongly** recommend you create a dedicated virtual environment.
+Using conda, you can simply execute `conda create -n <your-environment-name>` or create an environment based on the environment.yml file by executing `conda create -f environment.yml`.
+The latter would create a virtual conda environment with the same name as your project directory.

+After creating and activating the environment (`conda activate <your-environment-name>`), you should install all the required packages to make your new project work, including generating the documentation.

 ### Using the Makefile
 The Makefile in the project directory provides some default routines like cleanup, testing, installing requirements etc.
 <br>